-When adding a new receiver blocking mask, you need to enter the name (unique identifier), description of its technical parameters .
+When adding a new receiver blocking mask, enter the name (unique identifier) and description of its technical parameters .

-Note 1: You can quickly scroll up and down and see the differences in the blocking masks.
+Note 1: It is possible to quickly scroll up and down and see the differences in the blocking masks.

-Note 2: You can create a blocking mask from the workspace and export it to your library environment
+Note 2: It is possible to create a blocking mask from the workspace and export it to your library environment